Lots Of Celebrities Write Memoirs. Why Did Jada Pinkett Smith Get Vilified For Hers?

 AdvertisementADVERTISEMENT

-Tennis champion Serena Williams has endured such dehumanization throughout her career.
+Tennis champion Serena Williams has endured such dehumanisation throughout her career.
 She has endured the press describing her as a ‘man’ or using her supposed masculinity as a way to twist her emotions into fuel for their judgement.
-When facing provocative questions by reporters or unfairness by umpires, Williams’ behavior is often judged more harshly than her white counterparts.
+When facing provocative questions by reporters or unfairness by umpires, Williams’ behaviour is often judged more harshly than her white counterparts.